What is vascular dementia?

-Vascular dementia cannot be cured.
-The primary goal is to treat the underlying conditions that affect the blood flow to the brain.
-Treating these underlying conditions can help to reduce the risk for further damage to brain tissue.
+Vascular dementia can't be cured.
+The main goal is to treat the underlying conditions that affect the blood flow to the brain.
+This can help cut the risk for further damage to brain tissue.

 Such treatments may include:

-- Medications to manage blood pressure, cholesterol, triglycerides, diabetes, and problems with blood clotting
+- Medicines to manage blood pressure, cholesterol, triglycerides, diabetes, and problems with blood clotting

-- Lifestyle modifications, such as following a healthy diet, getting physical activity, quitting smoking, and quitting or decreasing alcohol consumption
+- Lifestyle changes, such as following a healthy diet, getting physical activity, quitting smoking, and quitting or decreasing alcohol consumption

-- Medications, such as cholinesterase inhibitors to treat the progression of dementia or antidepressants to help with depression or other symptoms
+- Medicines, such as cholinesterase inhibitors to treat the symptoms of dementia or antidepressants to help with depression or other symptoms

 Living with vascular dementia

 Vascular dementia is a progressive disease that has no cure, but the rate at which the disease progresses can vary.
-Some people with vascular dementia may eventually need a high level of care as a result of the loss of mental abilities, as well as a decline in physical abilities.
-Family members may be able to care for a person with vascular dementia early on, but if the disease progresses, the person may need more specialized care.
+Some people with vascular dementia may eventually need a high level of care due to the loss of mental and physical abilities.
+Family members may be able to care for a person with vascular dementia early on.
+But if the disease progresses, the person may need more specialized care.

 Respite programs, adult daycare programs, and other resources can help the caregiver get some time away from the demands of caring for a loved one with vascular dementia.

 Long-term care facilities that specialize in the care of people with dementias, Alzheimer's, and other related conditions are often available if a person affected by vascular dementia can no longer be cared for at home.
-Your health care provider or other health care provider can provide caregiver resources.
+Your healthcare provider can recommend caregiver resources.